Common Issues encountered when installing memory cards:

 Troubleshooting:

-Card Not Recognized: Check if the card is fully inserted or try using a different memory card.
+Card Not Recognized: Check if the card is fully inserted and has clicked into place.

 Recording Stopped: Dash cams may stop recording if the card is full.
 Many dash cams have loop recording enabled, which overwrites older footage.
 Ensure the card has enough free space or manually format it to clear old data.

-Formatting Issues: If the dash cam displays a “formatting error,” try reformatting the card in a computer, ensuring it is FAT32 formatted.
+Formatting Issues: If the dash cam displays a “formatting error,” try reformatting the card in either the device itself of separately in a pc.
+If the memory card is 32GB please format in FAT32 mode.
+If it’s 64GB or higher please format in ExFat mode.

 Security Cameras –